 If you’d like a copy, or just to have a peek into the book, there’s a ‘look inside’ option on Amazon.

-(If you’re receiving this years after the post, apols, I accidentally deleted all of Martha Williams years ago and am now unearthing a few bits that I’d like to keep.)
+(If you’re receiving this years after the post, apols, I deleted all of Martha Williams years ago but am now unearthing a few bits that I’d like to keep.)